enketo/blog/_posts/2015-05-19-install-enketo.md

 sudo openssl req -new -key /etc/nginx/ssl/enketo.key -out /etc/nginx/ssl/enketo.csr
 ```

 Make sure to enter Country Name, State/Province, City/Locality, and Common Name.
 The Common Name is **very important**.
-In the example above the common name is _"enketo.aidapplications.com"_.
+In the example above the common name is _enketo.aidapplications.com_.

 To display the content of the newly created CSR in order to copy and paste it: